Louisiana lawmakers send new abortion ban to governor’s desk

 Louisiana’s prohibition would take hold only if neighboring Mississippi’s law is upheld by a federal appeals court.
 A federal judge temporarily blocked that Mississippi law Friday.

-Abortion rights activists said Louisiana’s bill would effectively eliminate abortion as an option before many women realize they are pregnant, calling the proposal unconstitutional.
+Abortion rights activists said Louisiana’s bill would effectively eliminate abortion as an option before many women realize they are pregnant.
+Rep. Gary Carter, a Democrat who opposed the measure, said the ban violates privacy rights, taking away women’s constitutional protections.

+“I believe the right to life supersedes every other right we have,” Hodges said.

+Carter replied, his voice rising: “Who are you to tell a woman what they can and cannot do with their body?”

 The legislation includes an exception from the abortion ban to prevent the pregnant woman’s death or “a serious risk of the substantial and irreversible impairment of a major bodily function” — or if the pregnancy is deemed “medically futile.”

+Republican Rep. Alan Seabaugh objected to the exceptions, saying he’d support letting a woman execute her rapist, but “we don’t punish children in this country for the sins of the father.”

-A doctor who violates the prohibition under the bill could face a prison sentence of up to two years, along with the revocation of their medical license.
+Under the bill, a doctor who violates the prohibition could face a prison sentence of up to two years, along with medical license revocation.

 Although similar abortion bans have drawn sharp criticism from Democrats nationwide, Louisiana’s proposal won wide bipartisan support and was sponsored by a Democrat from the northwest corner of the state, Sen. John Milkovich.